Skip to main content

 Prepare for Installation

-NOTE: The camera's pigtail and waterproof gland are designed to protect against temporary immersion of water and not prolonged exposure.
+The camera's pigtail and waterproof gland are designed to protect against temporary immersion of water and not prolonged exposure.
 Prolonged exposure can cause corrosion of the cable and thus hardware failure.
 Utilization of conduit and junction boxes to protect the cable is advised.
-Please verify the cable gland is properly sealed upon finishing the installation.
+Verify the cable gland is sealed properly after installation.

-If you are setting up this camera on a high point such as a ladder, first ensure you have a method of placing the loose pieces of the gland (by using a flat surface on the top of a ladder, tray, a small pouch, a piece of tape, or your best pair of overalls).
+When setting up the camera at a high point like a ladder, secure a method to hold the loose gland pieces using a flat surface on the ladder top, a tray, a small pouch, tape, or your overalls.

 1. The four (4) main pieces come assembled in the box.
 You can find the 4 pieces within the section labeled “top” in the diagram below.
 Remember this orientation for the next steps.